 - Registration Type 3: COVID-safe, socially distant outdoor theatre- $275

 - From window display theatre to outdoor COVID-safe immersive work, this category is for those looking to have an audience present in an outdoor setting.
-This registration type must take place in the Fringe zone and require proper permitting and an approved safety plan (following city/county guidelines for COVID safety).
+This registration type must take place in the Fringe zone and requires proper permitting and an approved safety plan (following city/county guidelines for COVID safety).

 If you have an educational event such as a class, lecture or workshop, you can register at the $50 level (or free in some cases).
 Read more about our educational workshop program.